Walls in an MD simulation are typically used to bound particle motion, i.e. to serve as a boundary condition.

 fix wall/region - use region surface as wall

-The lj93, lj126, colloid, and harmonic styles all allow the flat walls to move with a constant velocity, or oscillate in time.
+The lj93, lj126, colloid, harmonic, and morse styles all allow the flat walls to move with a constant velocity, or oscillate in time.
 The fix wall/region command offers the most generality, since the region surface is treated as a wall, and the geometry of the region can be a simple primitive volume (e.g. a sphere, or cube, or plane), or a complex volume made from the union and intersection of primitive volumes.
 Regions can also specify a volume “interior” or “exterior” to the specified primitive shape or union or intersection.
 Regions can also be “dynamic” meaning they move with constant velocity, oscillate, or rotate.

 The only frictional idealized walls currently in LAMMPS are flat or curved surfaces specified by the fix wall/gran command.
 At some point we plan to allow regoin surfaces to be used as frictional walls, as well as triangulated surfaces.